Femi Pedro: Reconciliation with Tinubu and return to APC

 Throughout 2013, indications of reconciliation became evident between Tinubu and Pedro, who had fallen apart in the buildup to the 2007 elections.
 The Oba of Lagos publicly and privately encouraged the reconciliation after Tinubu attended the wedding ceremony of Pedro's son in 2012, which was the first time they had been publicly seen together since 2006.

 In December 2013, Pedro reportedly held a secret meeting with Tinubu, the Rivers State Governor, Rotimi Amaechi, and the interim National Chairman of APC, Chief Bisi Akande, to finalise his move back to APC.
 Within a matter of days of the report breaking out, Pedro released a statement confirming the allegations.

 Post-2015 political appointments

 Within days of his return to APC, Pedro was appointed as the chairman of the APC Registration Exercise Committee in February 2014 in Ondo State.

 On 12 February 2018, he was appointed as the pioneer chairman of the Lagos State Sports Trust Fund.

-On 1 March 2018, Pedro was appointed by President Muhammadu Buhari as the chairman of the board of directors of the Small and Medium Enterprises Development Agency of NIgeria (SMEDAN).
+On 1 March 2018, Pedro was appointed by President Muhammadu Buhari as the chairman of the board of directors of the Small and Medium Enterprises Development Agency of Nigeria (SMEDAN).

+On 2 October 2022, Pedro was appointed to the Council of the Lagos State Governor’s Advisory Council, GAC, the highest decision-making body of the All Progressives Congress in Lagos State, Nigeria.

+Conferrment of Honorary Doctorate Degree

+On 10 April 2025, Pedro was conferred with an Honorary Doctorate Degree (PhD Honoris Causa) in Business (Banking, Entrepreneurship, and National Development) by the Lagos State University (LASU) at its 28th Convocation Ceremony.